Amazing flourless almond flour chocolate chip cookies! With crispier edges and pillowy soft middles, they're as tasty as the classic and gluten-free!

 Cookie on, sweet souls!Print

-Amazing gluten-free almond flour chocolate chip cookies!
-With crispier edges and pillowy soft middles, they’re as tasty as the classic.
-These freeze well, too.
-See notes for vegan modifications.
+The BEST gluten free almond flour chocolate chip cookies!
+Crisp edges and pillowy soft middles, they're as tasty as the classic too.
+Made in one bowl, no mixer, and easily made vegan.

 - Preheat oven to 350F.
 Line a cookie sheet with parchment paper.

-- Add almond flour, coconut flour, salt, and baking soda and mix until combined.
+- In a large mixing bowl, add almond flour, coconut flour, salt, and baking soda.
+Whisk until combined.